DMacMakes/dmdocs/content/en/torrens/aac202/week5/index.md

 You can think of **creases** like the bendy poles in a tent.
 The hold the form very well where the cloth crosses them, and bend with the form along their length.

-//Need pic of crease in zbrush.
+TODO: Need pic of crease in zbrush.
 Pref from my hearthstone things.

 **Support edges** are more about strength in numbers..
 The more there are and the closer together they are, they more they behave like a creased edge.
 You get more control with support edges, but it messes with your polygon density.